Hands-On: Bokeh Webapp¶

 Let’s build the code behind the Python Bokeh webapp.

-Insert the following code into the Python tab so that we’ll have the necessary tools to create the webapp.
+In the Python tab, replace the sample import statements with the following ones, so that we’ll have the necessary tools to create the webapp:

 from bokeh.io import curdoc from bokeh.layouts import row, widgetbox from bokeh.models import ColumnDataSource from bokeh.models.widgets import Slider, TextInput, Select from bokeh.plotting import figure import dataiku import pandas as pd